Receiving payments through Exchange

 Step 7: The Shopify Accounts team transfers ownership of the business

 At this point, Exchange is notified that the transaction is complete, and changes the buyer from staff to store owner.
-Transfer of ownership occurs within 3 days.
+Transfer of ownership occurs within three business days.

 The Shopify Accounts team removes your credit card and disables your Shopify Payments account for the new owner to input their own financial information.
 See Transferring your business to learn how the ownership transfer process works.
 You are notified by email once the transfer is complete.